usu-cidi/qa-update/doc/progress.md

   * Will finish when we're back on AWS
 * Moving to AWS

+### 6.29.23
+* Working on pushing update to AWS
+  * Stuck on some box auth stuff

 ### TODO:
 * Fix adding a new term documentation
+* Add loading component for uploading file
+* Fix started message
 * Send ally data frame to S3
 * Get set up terms from database
 * Better bucket names - allow running more than one update at a time